seabrookmx/config/dev-setup.md

 Install Ubuntu
 ---
 http://lmgtfy.com/?q=install+ubuntu+18.04+in+hyper-v
+- Don't forget to set reasonable memory/CPU settings (match your number of machine cores and 1/2 RAM?)
+- Assign the VM to "Default Switch" to start
+- Since we're installing Linux, you will need to disable Secure boot in Settings -> Hardware -> Security -> Enable Secure boot (uncheck)

 Make sure you have An SSH server running.
 After installing, configure /etc/netplan as follows:
 ```
 network: